-Feeling terribly embarrassed for having made a big fuss over nothing, I went home that morning to endure increasingly debilitating cardiac symptoms, day after day after day.
-But there was no way I was going back to that E.R. only to embarrass myself again – until finally no longer able to bear those symptoms, I dragged myself (still worried I was yet again making a needless fuss) back to that same E.R. to beg for help.
+Feeling terribly embarrassed for having made a big fuss over nothing, I went home after that first visit to endure increasingly debilitating cardiac symptoms, day after day after day.
+But there was no way I was going back to that E.R. only to embarrass myself again – until finally, no longer able to bear those symptoms, I dragged myself (still worried I was yet again making a needless fuss) back to that same E.R. to beg for drugs for my “acid reflux”.

 When I do presentations now about women’s heart health, I offer my heart attack story of misdiagnosis, denial and delay as a cautionary tale.
 In other words, I plead with my audiences not to be like me:

 “Don’t do as I did – do as I say!”

 It turns out that my own story is actually a classic example of what Oregon researchers found when they studied women’s “treatment-seeking delay behaviour“ in mid-heart attack.
 Their important study identified six specific types of this deliberate and potentially deadly delay between the onset of symptoms and the ultimate decision to seek medical help(1).
 Yes, even when women endure significant cardiac symptoms, we tend to ignore the messages that our bodies are sending us.